 - If the victim vomits, roll him to one side and sweep the vomit out of his mouth so there is no compromise on the airway.

 - Monitor the patient’s status continuously until help arrives.

 When the patient arrives at the emergency room, they will need an IV to stabilize the blood pressure.
-Assessment and management of the area can involve intubation or possibly a cricothyrotomy, which is a hole placed in the neck to create an airway when the airway above it has occluded.
+Assessment and management of the area involve intubation or possibly a cricothyrotomy, which is a hole in the neck to create an airway when the airway above it has occluded.

 If the injury is minor and the medical care appropriate, the patient can suffer no ill effects from the traumatic injury.
+Complications can include:

 - Paralysis from a cervical spine fracture

 - Permanent damage to the vocal cords with resultant dysphonia

 - Brain injury from extended shock.
 This would happen if there was an injury to the carotid arteries or jugular veins.

 - Stroke from injury to the carotid arteries

 - Hypothyroidism from permanent damage to the thyroid gland